-Trump-Putin call: What’s holding up a Russia-Ukraine ceasefire?
+Trump-Putin call: Could it lead to a Russia-Ukraine ceasefire?

 What is the state of the war?

 On Sunday, Russia launched its largest drone attack since the beginning of the war, Ukraine said, killing at least one woman.
 The Ukrainian air force said Russia launched 273 drones on Sunday morning.
-Later on Sunday, Kyiv’s intelligence service claimed that it believed Russia planned to fire an intercontinental ballistic missile to intimidate the West.
+Later in the day, Kyiv’s intelligence service claimed that it believed Russia planned to fire an intercontinental ballistic missile to intimidate the West.
 It was not clear if it actually happened.
 Moscow has not yet responded to these allegations.

 Trump had pledged to bring a swift end to the war.
-And starting in February this year, representatives from the US had separate meetings with Russian and Ukrainian representatives in Saudi Arabia.
+And starting in February, representatives from the US had separate meetings with Russian and Ukrainian officials in Saudi Arabia.
 All three sides agreed on temporary deals, maintaining Black Sea safety and halting attacks on energy infrastructure.
 Russia and Ukraine blamed each other multiple times for reneging on the terms of these deals, which have now expired.